Biography of Antoni Gaudí

 Casa Vicens

-After completing his studies, Gaudí initially began working as an architect, designing and constructing residential and public buildings.
-In comparison to his later work, these were smaller projects in Barcelona, in which he largely focused on the design of the building envelope and which are less well known to the general public.
-One example of this is Casa Vicens, a residential building in Carrer de les Carolines, which Gaudí built between 1883 and 1885.
-His first building served as a summer residence for the Vicens family and demonstrates Gaudí's beginnings as an architect and his early ideas and styles.
-Today, Casa Vicens is a museum that welcomes visitors.
-The brick-red building stands out with its striking color and design and was declared a UNESCO World Heritage Site in 2005.
+After completing his studies, Gaudí initially began his career as an architect, designing and building residential and public buildings.
+Compared to his later works, these were smaller projects in Barcelona, where he focused primarily on the design of the building envelope and which are less well-known to the general public.
+One example is Casa Vicens, a house on Carrer de les Carolines, which Gaudí built between 1883 and 1885.
+His first building served as a summer residence for the Vicens family and demonstrates Gaudí's beginnings as an architect, showcasing his early ideas and styles.
+Today, Casa Vicens is a museum open to visitors.
+The brick-red building stands out due to its striking color and form and was designated a UNESCO World Heritage Site in 2005.

 Casa de los Botines

-Another remarkable project by Gaudí that is often overlooked is the Casa de los Botines in León.
-Work on the 800 square meter residential and commercial building in the Castile region of north-western Spain began in 1890 with the drawing up of the construction plans and was built between 1891 and 1892.
-The Casa de los Botines is considered one of Gaudí's first major projects and demonstrates his ability to work in different architectural styles.
-The imposing building is built in the neo-Gothic or neo-Gothic style and is a listed building.
-Today, it houses a museum, where you can also visit two residential floors from the period with historical furnishings.
+Another remarkable project by Gaudí, often overlooked, is the Casa de los Botines in León.
+Work on this 800-square-meter residential and commercial building in the Castile region of northwestern Spain began in 1890 with the drawing up of the plans and was built between 1891 and 1892.
+The Casa de los Botines is considered one of Gaudí's first major projects and demonstrates his ability to work in various architectural styles.
+The imposing building is constructed in the Neo-Gothic style and is a listed historical monument.
+It now houses a museum, where visitors can also tour two residential floors furnished with period pieces.

 Bishop's Palace of Astorga

-Parallel to the Casa de los Botines, Gaudí built the Bishop's Palace of Astorga in neighboring Astorga from 1887 to 1893.
-He was at least responsible for the first construction phase of the monumental building in the neo-Gothic style with Art Nouveau accents and built it up to the second floor.
-Just as Anton Gaudí never completed the building, no bishop ever moved in.
+Parallel to the Casa de los Botines, Gaudí built the Bishop's Palace of Astorga in neighboring Astorga between 1887 and 1893.
+At least, he was entrusted with the first phase of construction of the monumental Neo-Gothic building with Art Nouveau accents, and erected it up to the first floor.
+Just as Antoni Gaudí never completed the building, no bishop ever moved in.

 Casa Calvet

-Another rather unknown project by Gaudí, but one that should definitely be mentioned, is Casa Calvet.
-The residential and commercial building at Carrer de Casp 48 in Barcelona, which he built from 1898 to 1900 for the textile manufacturer Pedro Mártir Calvet, is often described as Gaudí's most 'normal' building.
-Although it is less well-known because it is less conspicuous, Casa Calvet demonstrates Gaudí's ability to work in a more traditional style and, above all, highlights his skills as an interior designer.
-In this context, the Calvet Chair and the Calvet Armchair, which are still available in their original form at TAGWERC, deserve special mention.
+Another, rather unknown project by Gaudí, which should definitely be mentioned, is the Casa.
+Calvet.
+The residential and commercial building at Carrer de Casp 48 in Barcelona, which he built between 1898 and 1900 for the textile manufacturer Pedro Mártir Calvet, is often described as Gaudí's most 'ordinary' building.
+Although less well-known because it is less striking, it demonstrates Casa Calvet However, Gaudí's ability to work in a more traditional style also highlights his skills as an interior designer.
+Particularly noteworthy in this context is the...
+Calvet Chair and the Calvet Armchair, which are still available in their original form today at TAGWERC are available.

-At Casa Calvet, it is already clear that Gaudí was a pioneer in the use of light in architecture.
+Even at Casa Calvet, it becomes clear that Gaudí was a pioneer in the use of light in architecture.
 He placed particular emphasis on allowing natural light to flow into his buildings.
 Gaudí integrated artificial light as an accent or used it to achieve special effects.
-This design aspect is particularly evident in the Sagrada Familia church and Park Güell.
+This design aspect is particularly evident in the church.
+Sagrada Familia and can be experienced in Park Güell.

 Park Güell

-The legendary Park Güell, today an absolute tourist magnet in the Catalan metropolis of Barcelona, is one of his first, larger and holistic projects.
-Today, the public Park Güell is mainly visited for its fantastic colors and shapes and is perceived as unique and fantastic.
-However, it is actually the holistic architecture, with its unique views and unexpected vistas, as well as organically shaped walls and seating areas, that make up the concept of Park Güell and are emblematic of Gaudí's style.
-Park Güell is located in the Gràcia district of La Salut.
-Antoni Gaudí built the park from 1900 to 1914 on behalf of his patron Eusebi Güell, after whom it is named.
-Eusebi Güell (1846 - 1918), industrialist, politician and patron of the arts, was an avowed Freemason.
-The Gaudí invoices also feature typical Masonic symbols: a square and compass, which suggests that Antoni Gaudí also belonged to the order.
+The legendary Park Güell, today a major tourist attraction in the Catalan metropolis of Barcelona, is one of Gaudí's first, larger, and more holistic projects.
+Today, the public Park Güell is primarily visited for its fantastic colors and shapes and is perceived as unique and fantastical.
+However, it is the holistic architecture, with its unique sights and unexpected vistas, as well as organically shaped walls and seating areas, that truly defines the concept of Park Güell and is emblematic of Gaudí's style.
+Park Güell is located in the Gràcia district, in the La Salut neighborhood.
+Antoni Gaudí built the park between 1900 and 1914, commissioned by his patron Eusebi Güell, after whom it is named.
+Eusebi Güell (1846–1918), industrialist, politician, and patron of the arts, was a self-proclaimed Freemason.
+The Gaudí invoices also feature typical Freemason symbols: the square and compasses, suggesting that Antoni Gaudí also belonged to the order.

 Gaudí's house

-Park Güell has a considerable size of 17.18 hectares.
-The park, which you should therefore plan at least two hours to visit, is also home to Gaudí's residence.
-He lived here from 1906 to 1925, until one year before his death.
-Gaudí's house now houses the Gaudí Museum and the furniture he designed.
-Some of his plans and drawings are also on display here and can be admired.
-Throughout his life, Gaudí devoted a great deal of time and energy to documenting his projects and presenting them.
-Most of these documents have been preserved to this day and parts of them can be viewed in Gaudí's former home.
-Park Güell has been a UNESCO World Heritage Site since 1984, as have other works by Gaudí such as the Sagrada Familia church.
+Park Güell covers a considerable area of 17.18 hectares.
+The park, for which you should therefore allow at least two hours to visit, also contains Gaudí's former residence.
+He lived here from 1906 to 1925, until a year before his death.
+Today, Gaudí's residence houses the Gaudí Museum and displays the furniture he designed.
+Some of his plans and drawings are also exhibited and can be admired here.
+Throughout his life, Gaudí devoted considerable time and energy to documenting and presenting his projects.
+Most of these documents have survived to this day, and some can be viewed in Gaudí's former residence.
+Park Güell, along with other works by Gaudí such as the Sagrada Familia church, has been a UNESCO World Heritage Site since 1984.

 Sagrada Familia

-In 1883, Antoni Gaudí began building the Sagrada Familia church.
-With the honor of being entrusted with this project, Gaudí thought he had reached the goal of his dreams.
-"I have always dreamed of building a church that looks like a forest where birds build their nests," says Antoni Gaudí.
-At the same time, this mammoth task became his life project.
-The Sagrada Familia is Gaudí's and Barcelona's most impressive and probably best-known building.
-Until his death in 1926, the grand master of architecture continued to work on the building, which was finally completed in 1935 in the form of the so-called 'birth façade'.
-While the construction of the Casa de los Botines only took a year, the church became the project of the century, which continues to be built in Gaudí's style to this day.
-According to the plan, construction work on the Sagrada Familia should be completed in 2026, the centenary year of Gaudí's death.
+In 1883, Antoni Gaudí began construction of the Sagrada Familia church.
+Honored to be entrusted with this project, Gaudí considered himself to have achieved his dreams.
+"I have always dreamed of building a church that looks like a forest where birds build their nests," Gaudí described.
+At the same time, this mammoth undertaking became his life's work.
+The Sagrada Familia is both Gaudí's most imposing and arguably Barcelona's most famous building.
+Until his death in 1926, the grand master of architecture continued to work on the structure, which was finally completed in 1935 with the so-called "Nativity Façade."
+While the construction of the Casa de los Botines took only a year, the church became a century-long project, which continues to this day in Gaudí's style.
+The plan stipulated that construction on the Sagrada Familia should be completed in 2026, the centenary of Gaudí's death.
 This now seems unrealistic.
-The church is a masterpiece of Modernisme, Catalan Modernism, a very unique style of Art Nouveau that Gaudí had a decisive influence on.
-It is representative of Gaudí's and Barcelona's architecture.
+The church is a masterpiece of Modernisme, Catalan Modernism, a unique style of Art Nouveau that Gaudí significantly influenced.
+It stands as a prime example of the architecture of Gaudí and Barcelona.

 Casa Batlló

-Another famous work by Gaudí is Casa Batlló, a house in Passeig de Gràcia that he built between 1904 and 1906.
-It is considered one of his masterpieces and is characterized by its bizarre shapes and use of color.
-TAGWERC offers the furniture pieces Batlló Chair and Batlló Bench. chair and bench were also designed by Gaudí as part of a holistic architectural project in which the architect also designed the interiors.
-They are still produced today in the same artisanal manner and are unique design objects in the Modernisme style.
+Another well-known work by Gaudí is the house Casa Batlló, a residential building on Passeig de Gràcia, which he built between 1904 and 1906.
+It is considered one of his masterpieces and is characterized by its unusual forms and his use of color.
+The furniture pieces are available at TAGWERC.
+Batlló Chair and Batlló Bench.
+The chair and bench were also designed by Gaudí as part of a holistic architectural project, in which the architect also designed the interiors.
+They are still manufactured today using the same traditional methods and are unique design objects in the Modernisme style.

 Casa Milà

-Casa Milà was built after Casa Battle.
-One of Gaudí's most extraordinary projects - also known as La Pedrera - a residential building on Passeig de Gràcia in Barcelona, which he built for the Milà family between 1906 and 1910.
-It is characterized by its unusual shapes and use of natural materials and is considered one of the best and most famous examples of Catalan Modernist architecture.
-Not forgetting the design of squares and streets such as Plaça Reial and Rambla de Catalunya.
-The latter is still one of the most popular and frequented streets in Barcelona.
-The avenue is lined with lime trees and leads from the sea into the city center of Barcelona, with its core reserved for pedestrians.
+Following Casa Battle, Casa Milà was built.
+One of Gaudí's most extraordinary projects—also known as La Pedrera—this residential building on Passeig de Gràcia in Barcelona was constructed between 1906 and 1910 for the Milà family.
+It is distinguished by its unusual forms and use of natural materials and is considered one of the finest and most famous examples of Catalan Modernisme architecture.
+Also noteworthy are the design of squares and streets such as Plaça Reial and Rambla de Catalunya.
+The latter remains one of Barcelona's most popular and busiest streets.
+Lined with linden trees, the boulevard leads from the sea into the heart of Barcelona, its central section being a pedestrian zone.

 La Seu

-In addition to his work in Barcelona and for private clients, Gaudí was involved in a number of public building projects in other parts of Spain.
-Examples include the restoration of Las Seu, the Gothic-style cathedral in Palma de Mallorca, and the design of part of the Montaña Pelada park in his home town of Reus.
+Besides his work in Barcelona and for private clients, Gaudí was involved in several public building projects in other parts of Spain.
+Examples include the restoration of Las Seu, the Gothic cathedral in Palma de Mallorca, and the design of part of the Montaña Pelada park in his hometown of Reus.

 International orders

-Gaudí also moves professionally on the international stage.
+Furthermore, Gaudí's professional activities took place on an international level.
 Projects in South America, particularly in Colombia, bear his signature.
-He designed the El Rosedal residential building in Bogotá and took part in the design of the El Parque del Periodista park, also in the Colombian capital.
-These projects contribute to Gaudí's international influence.
+He designed the El Rosedal apartment building in Bogotá and participated in the design of the El Parque del Periodista park, also in the Colombian capital.
+These projects contributed to Gaudí's international influence.

 Torre de Bellesguard

-There are also some unfinished projects by Gaudí that were not completed after his death, such as the project for the residential building Torre de Bellesguard, also known as Casa Figueras, which is now privately owned and has been open to visitors in parts since 2013.
-It is guarded by a dragon, the dragon of the dragon of Bellesguard.
+There are also some unfinished projects by Gaudí that were not completed after his death, such as the Torre de Bellesguard residential building, also known as Casa Figueras, which is now privately owned and parts of which have been open to the public since 2013.
+It is guarded by a dragon, the Dragon of Bellesguard.

 Architectural plasticity

-With so much architectural plasticity, it is not surprising that Gaudí was a talented sculptor and created many decorative elements for his buildings, ornaments and sculptures himself.
-He mainly sculpted with plaster.
-Other interior objects are made of wood or metal.
+With so much architectural plasticity, it's no wonder that Gaudí was a gifted sculptor and created many decorative elements, ornaments, and sculptures for his buildings himself.
+He modeled mostly with plaster.
+Other interior objects were made of wood or metal.

 Source of inspiration

-Instead of fading over the years, Gaudí's works have attracted increasing attention and significance worldwide, especially in recent decades.
-Most of his buildings have been preserved to this day and keep the memory of their creator alive as museums for posterity.
-There are numerous books and films that reflect and interpret Gaudí's life and works.
+Instead of fading over the years, Gaudí's works have gained increasing attention and significance worldwide, especially in recent decades.
+Most of his buildings have survived to this day, preserving the memory of their creator as museums and making it accessible to future generations.
+Numerous books and films reflect on and interpret Gaudí's life and work.

 Influence on architecture and Catalan culture

-All of this contributes to Gaudí being regarded today as one of the most famous and important figures in the history of architecture.
-His works are an indispensable part of the cultural landscape of Barcelona, and indeed of Spain, and are worthy artifacts of a bygone era that still endure today.
-His influence on modernist architecture and on Catalan culture and history is undisputed.
+All of this contributes to Gaudí being regarded today as one of the most famous and important figures in architectural history.
+His works are an indispensable part of the cultural landscape of Barcelona, indeed of Spain, and remarkable artifacts of a bygone era that endure to this day.
+His influence on modern architecture and on Catalan culture and history is undeniable.

 Accident on the way to the construction site

-After 1912, Gaudí withdrew more and more from the public eye.
-The dandy with a penchant for parties and good food of the past had become an unkempt man who ate and lived frugally.
-Until his death, Gaudí lived in seclusion in Park Güell, near the Sagrada Familia.
-Nevertheless, he continued to work on the church until June 10, 1926, 15 days before his 74th birthday, when he was killed in a streetcar accident on the way to the Sagrada Familia construction site.
-Nobody recognizes the neglected-looking, injured man at the scene of the accident.
-At the opulent funeral two days later, the whole of Barcelona lined the funeral procession and paid their last respects to Anton Gaudí.
+After 1912, Gaudí increasingly withdrew from public life.
+The dandy of yesteryear, with his penchant for social gatherings and fine dining, had become an unkempt man who ate and lived frugally.
+Until his death, Gaudí lived a secluded life in Park Güell, near the Sagrada Familia.
+Nevertheless, he continued working on the church until June 10, 1926, 15 days before his 74th birthday, when he was killed in a tram accident on his way to the Sagrada Familia construction site.
+No one recognized the disheveled, injured man at the scene of the accident.
+At the opulent funeral two days later, all of Barcelona lined the streets to pay their respects to Antoni Gaudí.

 Gaudí, an exceptional architect

-To this day, Antoni Gaudí's influence on modernist architecture is enormous and his works are world-famous.
+To this day, Antoni Gaudí's influence on modern architecture is enormous, and his works are world-famous.
 They are visited by millions of tourists every year.
-He is considered one of the most important architects of the 20th century and many of his works have already been declared a UNESCO World Heritage Site.
+He is considered one of the most important architects of the 20th century, and many of his works have been declared UNESCO World Heritage Sites.

-TAGWERC offers you the Antoni Gaudí design classics collection.
-Online, at TAGWERC Design STORE, you can experience a curated selection of Antoni Gaudí design objects.
-For all Antoni Gaudí objects not listed here, we will be happy to make you an individual offer.
+At TAGWERC you'll find the Antoni Gaudí Design Classics collection.
+Explore a curated selection of Antoni Gaudí design objects online in the TAGWERC Design STORE.
+For any Antoni Gaudí objects not listed here, we would be happy to provide you with a personalized quote.

 Designs